Shubhankar-12/quizzy-backend/README.md

 - jsonwebtoken
 - mongoose

+## Showcase Quizzy Frontend

+To showcase the use of this backend, you can use the [Quizzy Frontend](https://github.com/Shubhankar-12/quizzy-frontend).
+It complements this backend, providing a feature-rich interface for seamless user authentication, profile management, and engaging quizzes.
+Follow the frontend's README for setup and usage instructions.

 ### Thank you for choosing Quizzy!
 If you have any questions or suggestions, feel free to reach out.
 Happy quizzing!

-#